IDAES/idaes-pse/docs/explanations/components/property_package/general/pe/smooth_vle2.rst

 .. math:: 0 = \min(s_{liq}, F_{liq})
 .. math:: 0 = \min(s_{vap}, F_{vap})

 where :math:`F_{p}` is the flow rate of each phase :math:`p`.
-That is, for each phase (liquid and vapor), if thee is any flowrate associated with that phase (i.e., the phase exists), its slack variable must be equal to zero.
+That is, for each phase (liquid and vapor), if there is any flowrate associated with that phase (i.e., the phase exists), its slack variable must be equal to zero.

 Additionally, the follow complementarities are written to constraint the roots of the cubic equation of state.